mediquo/docs-sdk/docs/api/sdk/webhooks.md

 # Authentication

-MediQuo SDK API will add the `x-webhook-signature` header as a custom HTTP header in order to provide a signature for the HTTP request payload.
+MediQuo SDK API will add the `x-webhook-signature` header as a custom HTTP header in order to provide a reliable signature for the HTTP request.
 The value attached to the header will be specified by the MediQuo support team.

 | Header              | Type   |
 |---------------------|--------|
 | x-webhook-signature | string |

-Inform to the MediQuo support team if you have other additional security methods to be configured in the HTTP request (oauth, user/password, ...).
+Inform to the MediQuo support team if you have other additional security methods to be configured in the HTTP request (Oauth, user/password, ...).

 # Events